 What is the Difference Between a Line Driver, Open Collector, and Push-Pull Quadrature Encoders and Which One Should I Use?

-I want to use a quadrature encoder with my M Series DAQ card.
+I want to use a quadrature encoder with my Multifunction DAQ card.
 What is the difference between line driver, open collector, and push-pull and which one should I use?

 A line driver is a sourcing output.
 When in the on state, a line driver will supply